March 28, 2023 8 min read

 • Any fabric that is moisture-wicking and labelled as anti-bacterial will help you remain cool all night.

-• Always opt for sheets and other bedding made of natural, organic materials like cotton or linen.
+• Always opt for cooling sheets and other bedding made of natural, organic materials like cotton or linen.

 • Choose sheets and bedding that’s soft and non-irritating to the skin, so you can sleep soundly.